rendell/ZonMw/README.md

 - Sharon Meijer (Exprodesk)
 - Tirso Tromp (Aruba Tourism Authority - Europe)

+Keep in mind that a consent form must be signed by the recipient and stored digitally on the UA servers for reference.

 ## Task 2: Consumer survey
 Take the lead on creating a consumer survey regarding the consumption of the comcomber chikito.
 For your timeline you might consider splitting this in various goals:
 - Complete survey questionaire
 - survey execution period
 - data analysis

 # Amadee